microsoft/Trieste/samples/infix/beyond-infix.md

 The Infix language is a useful introduction to Trieste, but by its very nature as an introductory tutorial, it cannot cover more advanced concepts.
 This extended tutorial covers those less-documented Trieste features, while chronicling key aspects of editing an existing Trieste-based language implementation.

-Our task at hand is to extend Infix with some more advanced concepts: multiple language versions, tuples, functions (both user-defined and built-in), and destructuring assignments.
+Our task at hand is to extend Infix with some more advanced concepts: multiple language versions and tuples.
 Each of these topics explores a potential difficulty and how Trieste helps resolve it:
 - Multiple language versions: given time, any programming language will change, and with multiple versions "in the wild", implementations may have to accept more than one of them.
   Correctly implementing something like this also helps us manage the collection of language extensions we explore in this document, which is why we look into this first.
 - Tuples: a simple form of compound data, which has interesting syntactic interactions with the existing Infix features.
-- Functions: a source of diverse scoping problems we can resolve in different ways using the tools provided by Trieste.
-- Destructuring assignments: introducing a new kind of definition with complex scoping rules might seem like it requires a refactor.
-  We show how such problems can be avoided in Trieste.
+  We will enumerate 3 primary ways one would implement tuples into Infix, and use them as a motivating example for a variety of design and testing topics.

 ## Multiple Language Versions